Qoden/Qoden.Auth/Qoden.Auth.Droid/README.md

     protected override void OnResume()
     {
         base.OnResume();
-//Call LoginPage.OnAppActivated to let it know that login flow is finished.
+//Let LoginPage know that login flow has finished.
-//If OnOpenUrl was not called then this cancels pending login.
+//If UserOpenedUrl was not called then this cancels pending login.
-        MyApplication.Instance.LoginPage.OnAppActivated();
+        MyApplication.Instance.LoginPage.UserActivatedApplication();
+    }

+//OnStop called when user leaves application to perform login
+    protected override void OnStop()
+    {
+        base.OnStop();
+//Let LoginPage know than user has left our app.
+LoginPage maintain internal
+//flag and does not finish login flow if UserActivatedApplication called before
+//UserHasLeftApplication
+        ProveoApplication.Instance.LoginPage.UserHasLeftApplication();
     }
 }
 </code>